 Using the Wrong Tools and Products

-Avoid using abrasive materials, such as steel wool or harsh brushes, as they can scratch the glass.
-Similarly, steer clear of household cleaners that contain ammonia, as they can damage the tint and leave streaks.
+- Avoid using abrasive materials, such as steel wool or harsh brushes, as they can scratch the glass.

 Neglecting to Clean the Windshield Wipers

-Dirty or worn-out wipers can leave streaks and reduce visibility.
+- Dirty or worn-out wipers can leave streaks and reduce visibility.
 Regularly inspect your wiper blades for signs of wear and tear, such as cracks or splits.

-Clean the wiper blades with a damp cloth to remove dirt and debris.
+- Clean the wiper blades with a damp cloth to remove dirt and debris.

-If necessary, replace the wiper blades to ensure they function optimally.
+- If necessary, replace the wiper blades to ensure they function optimally.

-Professional Detailing for a Crystal-Clear Car Glass
+Professional Detailing for a Streak-Free Windshield

 If you want to take your windshield cleaning routine to the next level, consider seeking advice from professional car detailing services.